WICG/shared-storage/README.md

     *   Loads and adds the module to the worklet (i.e. for registering operations).
     *   Operations defined by one context are not invokable by any other contexts.
     *   Due to concerns of poisoning and using up the origin's budget ([issue](https://github.com/pythagoraskitty/shared-storage/issues/2)), the shared storage script's origin must match that of the context that created it.
 Redirects are also not allowed.
-*   `window.sharedStorage.runOperation(name, options)`,  \
+*   `window.sharedStorage.run(name, options)`,  \
-`window.sharedStorage.runURLSelectionOperation(name, urls, options)`, …
+`window.sharedStorage.selectURL(name, urls, options)`, …
-    *   Runs the operation previously registered by `registerXOperation()` with matching `name` and `X` (i.e. type).
+    *   Runs the operation previously registered by `register()` with matching `name`.
 Does nothing if there’s no matching operation.
     *   Each operation returns a promise that resolves when the operation is queued:
-        *   `runOperation()` returns a promise that resolves into `undefined`.
+        *   `run()` returns a promise that resolves into `undefined`.
-        *   `runURLSelectionOperation()` returns a promise that resolves into an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/opaque_src.md) for the URL selected from `urls`.
+        *   `selectURL()` returns a promise that resolves into an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/opaque_src.md) for the URL selected from `urls`.
             *   `urls` is a list of URLs, with a max length of 8.
                 *    The first value in the list is the `default URL`.
 This is selected if there is a script error, or if there is not enough budget remaining, or if the selected URL is not yet k-anonymous.
                 *    The selected URL will be checked to see if it is k-anonymous.
 If it is not, its k-anonymity will be incremented, but the `default URL` will be returned.
-            *    There will be a per-origin (the origin of the Shared Storage worklet) budget for `runURLSelectionOperation`.
-This is to limit the rate of leakage of cross-site data learned from the runURLSelectionOperation to the destination pages that the resulting Fenced Frames navigate to.
-Each time a Fenced Frame built with an opaque URL output from a runURLSelectionOperation navigates the top frame, log(|`urls`|) bits will be deducted from the budget.
+            *    There will be a per-origin (the origin of the Shared Storage worklet) budget for `selectURL`.
+This is to limit the rate of leakage of cross-site data learned from the selectURL to the destination pages that the resulting Fenced Frames navigate to.
+Each time a Fenced Frame built with an opaque URL output from a selectURL navigates the top frame, log(|`urls`|) bits will be deducted from the budget.
 At any point in time, the current budget remaining will be calculated as `max_budget - sum(deductions_from_last_24hr)`
     *   Options can include `data`, an arbitrary serializable object passed to the worklet.